jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/trackplan/index.md

 ---
 <a name='set_up_an_IBM_devops_services_project'></a>
  ##Set up an IBM Bluemix DevOps Services project
 1. [Sign in to IBM Bluemix DevOps Services][1].
-Your My Stuff page opens.
+Your MY PROJECTS page opens.
 ![Bluemix DevOps Services new user landing page][2]

 2. Start a new project by clicking the **Start coding** icon.